 - Your customized pages

 The instructions to clear your cookies, cache, history and footprints will differ depending on the browser you use.
 Please visit our help article Clear cookies, cache, history and footprints in your browser to learn how.

 AOL Adapter connects the AOL Desktop Software to Internet Explorer.
 Any damage to the adapter can affect the AOL service and your access to the web.
 You can fix the damage by rebuilding AOL Adapter.

-The instructions to rebuild AOL Adapter may differ depending on the version of ACS installed on your computer.
-Please refer to our help article Rebuild AOL Adapter when using ACS 4 or ACS 3 for instructions on how to rebuild AOL Adapter.
+Please refer to our help article Rebuild AOL Adapter for instructions on how to rebuild the AOL Adapter.